Rethinking Whole-Body CT Image Interpretation: An Abnormality-Centric Approach: Supplementary Details of

-We conducted rigorous and comprehensive quality verification on the annotations in \dataset~.
+\textbf{Annotation Quality.} We conducted rigorous and comprehensive quality verification on the annotations in \dataset~.
 For each annotator, we randomly sampled 100 annotated images on the axial plane, 50 on the coronal, and 50 on the sagittal plane.
 Then a senior radiologist with 12 years of experience assesses the annotation quality on four key metrics: (i) \textbf{Detection rate} measures the percentage of abnormalities successfully identified and annotated by the annotator, without any omission; (ii) \textbf{Grounding precision} evaluates the percentage of grounding annotations that properly encompass the primary regions of the abnormality, while minimizing false positive areas; (iii) \textbf{Report concordance} quantifies the percentage of description annotations that faithfully reflect the linked abnormal findings on the image; (iv) \textbf{Classification accuracy} measures the percentage of abnormalities that are correctly categorized.

-Our verification results demonstrated that: (i) 3 out of 4 annotators achieved perfect scores across all four metrics (100\%). (ii) Only one annotator had 10 abnormality annotations where the descriptions were not sufficiently accurate and the category labels were also incorrect, resulting in Report concordance and Classification accuracy of 95\%, while maintaining 100\% Detection rate and Grounding precision.
+The verification results demonstrated that: (i) 3 out of 4 annotators achieved perfect scores across all four metrics (100\%). (ii) Only one annotator had 10 abnormality annotations where the descriptions were not sufficiently accurate and the category labels were also incorrect, resulting in Report concordance and Classification accuracy of 95\%, while maintaining 100\% Detection rate and Grounding precision.
 These results confirm the high quality of annotations in our \dataset~.

+\textbf{Cross-annotator Consistency.} We further conducted inter-annotator consistency checks across 4 annotators on 40 random samples.
+For each sample, we enumerated all annotator pairs and, for each pair, computed the DSC between their segmentation masks and the BLEU-1 score between their abnormality-level report descriptions.
+Averaging these metrics across all annotator pairs yielded mean pairwise scores of DSC=84.5 for segmentation and BLEU-1=72.2 for finding descriptions, indicating reasonably good agreement among the annotators.